webix-hub/docs/data/api/refs/ui.datatable.md

 - api/link/ui.datatable_moveselection.md - moves selection in the specified direction
 - api/link/ui.datatable_movetop.md - moves the specified item to the first position
 - api/link/ui.datatable_moveup.md - decreases the item index and moves the item to the new position
+- api/ui.datatable_opensub.md - opens the subrow or the subview for an item with the given id
 - api/link/ui.datatable_parse.md - loads data to the component from an inline data source
 - api/link/ui.datatable_refresh.md - repaints the whole view or a certain item
 - api/ui.datatable_refreshcolumns.md - refreshes the structure of DataTable